Silver Amalgam Fillings Removal

 Some patients choose to have all their silver amalgam fillings removed at once, something which is made easier with IV sedation or oral sedation, both of which we offer.
 While others prefer to stagger the dental work.
 In general, it’s best to replace the largest silver amalgam fillings first, because they’re the ones that are the most likely to crack or fracture, to get recurring decay beneath them, and/or to cause other dental problems.

-If you have more questions about silver amalgam filling removal, or would like to schedule your free consultation, please call or e-mail the dental office near you:
+For questions about silver amalgam filling removal, or would like to schedule your free consultation, call or e-mail the dental office near you: